feathersjs-ecosystem/feathers-vuex/README.md

 The current version of `feathers-vuex` no longer requires (nor does it support) using `feathers-reactive` (0.5.x). `feathers-vuex` now takes full advantage of Vue's built-in reactivity.
 If you still need to use `feathers-vuex` with `feathers-reactive`, install `feathers-vuex@0.4.x`.

 ## Use
-`feathers-vuex` is a set of two utilities for integrating the Feathers Client into your Vuex store.
-It allows you to eliminate boilerplate and easily customize the store.
-To get it working, we first need a Feathers Client.
-Note: as of version 1.0.0 `feathers-reactive` is no longer required to get socket updates.
+To setup `feathers-vuex`, we first need to setup a Feathers Client.
+Here's an example using the latest `@feathersjs` npm packages.

 **feathers-client.js:**
 ```js